Our Leadership Team

 In 2008, Alison returned to full-time employment.
 Her positions further developed her skills and experience in nonprofit management and advisory services.
 With the demand for her expertise in grant writing, strategic planning, program development, and communications ever-present, Alison enthusiastically relaunched Pear Associates in 2018.
-Through Pear Associates, Alison is excited to support a wide range of nonprofits, providing much-needed expertise and resources to help nonprofit organizations grow.
+Through Pear Associates, Alison is excited to support a range of nonprofits, providing much-needed expertise and resources to help nonprofit organizations become more fruitful.

-Caroline Conlin, Operations and Project Manager at Pear Associates, LLC., has over two decades of experience helping organizations thrive through superior operational and client support.
+Caroline Conlin, Vice President, Operations and Administration at Pear Associates, LLC., has over two decades of experience helping organizations thrive through superior operational and client support.
 Working for leading companies across varied industries, Caroline dedicates her work to their continued growth and success with flexibility and a severe attention to the details.

 After managing the local media planning and promotions for Dunkin’ Donuts, Caroline focused her efforts on fundraising at a local level, soliciting revenue and surpassing fundraising goals for several organizations in her community.
 Fueled by her passion to continue to support growth and development, she joined Launchpad Venture Group, where she helped manage the largest angel investing group in the Northeast.
 More recently, Caroline worked for the top real estate agent in the State of Massachusetts, ensuring that the business ran seamlessly across hundreds of transactions.